Our Mission

 ariel@theclimateinitiative.org

-Ariel joined the TCI team as the Volunteer Coordinator.
-Since 2018 she has dedicated herself to teaching and youth about climate change through her online Instagram platform @gogreensavegreen.
+Ariel is TCI’s Youth Engagement Manager.
+Since 2018 she has dedicated herself to teaching and youth about climate change.
 She is an advocate for learning about both climate sciences and the social implications of climate change and its solutions.

 Ariel has a background in Fine Arts and utilizes her creativity to the fullest when approaching how to creatively educate, excite and activate youth to engage with the climate crisis.